Mary Zappone: CEO and board member roles

-Zappone is CEO of Sundyne and sits on the board of Axalta.
-She has held previous appointments on the Board of Directors of financial technology firm Blucora, in addition to CEO of Brace Industrial, a Sterling Partners portfolio company, CEO of ServiceChamp, backed by Manhattan-based private equity firm Snow Phipps, and CEO of RecoverCare LLC, a national healthcare equipment provider controlled by Los Angeles-based investment firm Aurora Capital, prior to its merger with Joerns Healthcare in 2015.
+Zappone sits on the board of Axalta and FlavorSum, a Warbug Pincus portfolio company.
+She has held previous appointments on the Board of Directors of financial technology firm Blucora, in addition to CEO and Director roles at Sundyne (a Warburg Pincus portfolio combany), Brace Industrial (a Sterling Partners portfolio company), of ServiceChamp (a Snow Phipps portfolio company), and RecoverCare (an Aurora Capital portfolio company), prior to its merger with Joerns Healthcare in 2015.

 Writing

 Zappone has written for industry-related publications such as Power Engineering International.

 Personal life

 Mary married John Zappone, a Chemical Engineering classmate at Johns Hopkins University, in September 1986 while the two were pursuing MBA degrees at Columbia.

-The couple has three daughters who each pursued degrees in STEM – Frances (born 1992, now Frances Zappone Casella) and Sarah (born 1996) attended the Whiting School of Engineering at Johns Hopkins University while Anna (born 1994, now Anna Zappone Allaby) attended Stanford University.
+The couple has three daughters who each pursued degrees in STEM – Frances (born 1992, now Frances Zappone Casella) and Sarah (born 1996, now Sarah Zappone Irikura) attended the Whiting School of Engineering at Johns Hopkins University while Anna (born 1994, now Anna Zappone Allaby) attended Stanford University.
 Zappone has brushed off questions regarding work life balance in interviews, once saying "it's just one big life," and has been cited to enjoy cooking, traveling and practicing yoga with her daughters.